Succulent spiced fruits in a rich syrup, Grandma’s dried fruit compote makes a delicious dessert or a healthy, nutritious breakfast.

 Kipper loves dried fruit, and often takes some to school as a snack – raisins, apple rings, dried mango etc. But she usually eats them raw, and for Tu B’Shevat I wanted to prepare something a bit more special.
 Grandma’s dried fruit compote seemed the perfect solution.

 My Grandma always had a bowl of this wonderful dried fruit compote in her fridge, and offered it at almost every meal.
-Sweet enough for dessert, healthy enough for breakfast, and delicious despite its humble origins, it was a favourite with the whole family.
+Sweet enough for dessert, healthy enough for breakfast, and delicious despite its humble origins.
+It was a favourite with the whole family, especially on Pesach.